Merge multiple layers into one

 - Scroll through the table to confirm that it contains features from both input layers, and that the fields were merged correctly.

-- Close all three attribute tables.
+- Close the attribute table.

 - In the Contents pane, right-click NorwayLand and choose Remove.